Skip to content

 DPH

-Query data and save them with a suitable name so they can be viewed later.
+Query data and save it with a suitable name so users can view it later.

 The following are the options for displaying the results: